Tummy Tuck- After Care Instructions

 - Prune juice mixed with 7-Up (half and half) for mild constipation

-- If severely constipated use Miralax first as it is a mild but effective laxative.
-Use Phillips Milk of Magnesia, Colace stool softeners, and fleet enemas (regular or oil retention) as a last resort.
+- If severely constipated use Miralax first as it is a mild but effective laxative, Phillips Milk of Magnesia, Colace stool softeners, and fleet enemas (regular or oil retention) as a last resort.

 - Walking helps the circulation in legs and bowels.

 It is important to be seen by Dr. Camp after your initial post-op checks.
-He will see you in follow-up appointments the day after your procedure and then at 1 week, 3 weeks, 6 weeks, 6 months and 1 year post-op.
-We will make these appointments for you.
+He will see you in follow-up appointments on the day after surgery and then at 1 week (drain removal) and 3 weeks (adhesive tape removal and incision check).
+We will schedule your first three followup appointments (one day, one week, three weeks) when you book your surgery.
+Please book your remaining followup appointments as your schedule allows.

-IF YOU HAVE ANY QUESTIONS, PLEASE CALL DR CAMP
+IF YOU HAVE ANY URGENT QUESTIONS, PLEASE CALL DR. CAMP

-If you have questions or need immediate care, please call Dr Camp anytime on his cell.
-There is no such thing as a minor question.
-I would rather you call me than wonder and not do the right thing, so please call my office, or email me anytime.
+If you have urgent questions or need immediate care, please text or call Dr. Camp on his cell.
+There is no such thing as a minor question if you have urgent concerns about fever, fluid collection, new redness, etc. I would rather you call me than wonder and not do the right thing.
+You can also reach out to my office via email or phone during regular business hours with general questions.